 Branch onsite visit

-Branch onsite visit | The Anti-Money Laundering Center completed inspections of 16 branches regarding beneficiary owner requisitions, name checks, customer risk ratings, and suspicious transaction monitoring.
+Branch onsite visit The Anti-Money Laundering Center conducted inspections of branches regarding beneficiary owner requisitions, name checks, customer risk ratings, and suspicious transaction monitoring.
 The practice helps the branches to properly comply with domestic AML/CFT regulations, reinforcing the first line of defense.
 The improvements proposed following the inspections have been implemented under supervision.
-The 12 branches that failed to comply with AML/CFT regulations have been evaluated according to the inspection report to ensure future compliance with AML/CFT. |
+The branches that failed to comply with AML/CFT regulations have been evaluated according to the inspection report to ensure future compliance with AML/CFT.